Physical Therapy D.P.T.

 Technical Standards

-• Consistent with the mission of D'Youville, the Department of Physical Therapy develops students both academically and socially through evidence-based learning and community service.
+• Consistent with the mission of D'Youville, the Physical Therapy Program develops students both academically and socially through evidence-based learning and community service.

 • Students graduate as knowledgeable professional doctors of physical therapy committed to life-long learning, leadership and service to society.